 "The gun market is tolerated," says Ahmed, another local resident.
 "It doesn’t cause many problems and the previous raids have been mainly about the illegal liquor and narcotics also sold by the traders."
 According to Ahmed, the area isn’t supervised by any single militia.
 "It’s too hot for anyone to really control, although there are a number of armed groups involved in the business that goes on there."

 While local residents say the gun market itself isn’t much of a problem, the proliferation of weapons that it represents is proving to be a headache for the government.
-Over the last seven months, the French embassy has been bombed, the head of Libya’s congress survived an assassination attempt, an array of security officials have been assassinated, and the Prime Minister’s Chief of Staff was abducted for eight days by gunmen.
-The abduction forced the Libyan Prime Minister Ali Zeidan to make a statement saying that security was still weak, blaming the situation on the illegal circulation of firearms.
+Over the last three months, the French embassy has been bombed, the head of Libya’s congress survived an assassination attempt, an array of security officials have been assassinated and the Prime Minister’s Chief of Staff was abducted for eight days by gunmen.
+The abduction forced the Libyan Prime Minister Ali Zeidan to make a statement saying that security is still weak, blaming the situation on the illegal circulation of firearms.

 And, despite a UN embargo on movement of arms to and from Libya, the illegal circulation of firearms isn’t just taking place within the country's borders.
-In April, UN experts warned that Libyan weapons were spreading "at an alarming rate" to countries including Egypt and Mali and throughout the Gaza Strip.
-They also warned arms transfers to Syria had been organized from a number of locations in Libya, including Misrata and Benghazi.
-According to the report, the size and complexity of the deals indicates that representatives from Libyan local authorities "might have at least been aware of the transfers, if not actually directly involved."
+Earlier this month, UN experts warned that Libyan weapons were spreading "at an alarming rate" to countries including Egypt and Mali and throughout the Gaza Strip.
+They also warned arms transfers to Syria had been organised from a number of locations in Libya, including Misrata and Benghazi.
+According to the report, the size and complexity of the deals indicates that representatives from Libyan local authorities "might have at least been aware of the transfers, if not actually directly involved".

 "For you, guns are something that are unusual and associated with violence," Emad says, correctly.
 "But guns are part of everyday life here.
 We keep them in our cars, we shoot them in the air when we celebrate at weddings.
 This is really very normal."
 He’s got a point.
 Throughout our stay, the sound of machine gun fire has regularly punctuated Benghazi’s normal busy bustle.
 Taxi drivers have casually offered to show us their pistols and we’ve found spent cartridges littering the streets all over town.